deirdreobyrne/LunarPhase/README.md

 to be written

-## $\Delta t$ — the boogeyman of astronomical predictions
+## Δt — the boogeyman of astronomical predictions

-Solex works in TDT, whereas our clocks work in UTC, and the difference between the two is not constant and not predictable (due to minor irregularities in the rotation of the earth caused by, amongst many other things, earthquakes).
+Solex works in TDT, whereas our clocks work in UTC, and the difference between the two (imaginatively called Δt) is not constant and not predictable (due to minor irregularities in the rotation of the earth caused by, amongst many other things, earthquakes).
 I adopted a very simple and reasonably accurate formula (for historical times, anyway) for $\Delta t$ —

 $$
 \Delta t (seconds) = 45 + 50 { d \over 36525}